 Waco Heirship Lawyer

-Understanding Texas Heirship Proceedings
+Understanding Texas Heirship Proceedings in Waco, Georgetown & Central Texas

 When a person dies without a will, proceedings to declare heirship may be necessary to resolve questions regarding the division of property.
-Through heirship proceedings, the court can establish which individuals are entitled to property pursuant to the rules of descent and distribution set forth in Texas Probate Code.
+Through heirship proceedings, the court can establish which individuals are entitled to property pursuant to the rules of descent and distribution set forth in the Texas Probate Code.

 Like many matters involving probate and estate planning, heirship is complex and must be dealt with when one is already dealing with the financial and emotional difficulties associated with the loss of a loved one.
 Rainey & Rainey is here to provide support, guidance, and counsel in these tough times.
 With a Waco heirship attorney to protect your interests, you can feel confident approaching these proceedings.
 We want to lift a weight off your shoulders so you can focus on the future.